Introduction

 Next Steps

-After connecting to your SUSE Linux Enterprise Server (SLES) VM using SSH, you’ll update your system, install Python 3.11, and set up a virtual environment for your Django project.
+After connecting to your SUSE Linux Enterprise Server (SLES) VM using SSH, you’ll install the Google Cloud CLI, update your system, install Python 3.11, and set up a virtual environment for your Django project.

 sudo zypper refresh